Charles Kelman: As an ophthalmologist and surgeon

 In 1960, Kelman started an ophthalmology private practice.
 In the fall of 1962, he began to experiment with the use of cryosurgery.

-His first invention in the fall of 1962 (and published in January 1963) was an ophthalmic cryoprobe which used liquid nitrogen, which he used to freeze a cataractous lens before removal in intracapsular cataract extraction (ICCE), which removed the lens with the capsule intact.
-Kelman's cryoprobe using liquid nitrogen offered advantages over the cryoprobe which used carbon dioxide which was used for cataract extraction and had been published by Tadeusz Krwawicz in the British Journal of Ophthalmology on April 1, 1961.
-While the technique has not been in heavy use since 1978 and the advent of other techniques such as extracapsular cataract surgery (ECCE) which Kelman helped develop, ICCE remains a viable surgical option.
+His first invention in the fall of 1962 (and published in January 1963) was an ophthalmic cryoprobe which used liquid nitrogen, to freeze a cataractous lens before removal in intracapsular cataract extraction (ICCE), which removed the lens with the capsule intact.
+Kelman's cryoprobe using liquid nitrogen offered advantages over the carbon dioxide cryoprobe used for cataract extraction previously and published by Tadeusz Krwawicz in the British Journal of Ophthalmology on April 1, 1961.
+The technique has not often been used since 1978, as the advent of other techniques such as extracapsular cataract extraction (ECCE) (which Kelman helped develop) have taken its place.
 In January 1963, Kelman also published the use of cryopexy to experimentally freeze the retina in animal experiments.
 Cryopexy to treat retinal detachments had been demonstrated by Richard Deutschmann and Giambattista Bietti in the 1930s, but had not been popular because the older cryoprobes were not as effective.

-In the fall of 1963, Kelman applied for a research grant from the John A. Hartford Foundation to further investigate freezing techniques in eye surgery and this grant was approved on Dec.
-3, 1963, and became active Jan.
-15, 1964.
+In the fall of 1963, Kelman applied for a research grant from the John A. Hartford Foundation to further investigate freezing techniques in eye surgery and this grant was approved on December 3, 1963, and became active January 15, 1964.
 The grant proposed five uses of cryosurgery, the fourth of which was "a new technique for surgical removal of a cataractous lens that will require a hospital stay of twenty-four hours instead of two weeks and a return to normal activity within one week instead of thirty days."
 The original grant application and other records from the John A. Hartford Foundation were first reviewed in 2023.
 The idea for his next invention came to Kelman after seeing an ultrasonic device at his dentist's office.
-Kelman envisioned using a similar device that vibrates to break up a cataractous lens and remove it without a large incision.
+Kelman envisioned using a similar device that uses vibrations to break up a cataractous lens and remove it without a large incision.
+On July 13, 1965, Kelman first met with Cavitron Corp. engineer Anton Banko, to discuss adding ultrasonic energy to a rotary cutting tool with fluid irrigation / aspiration which Kelman's team had been testing.